anprowh/anprowh/README.md

 ### Hi there 👋

+I am currently working as a C/C++ developer for Linux.

-I am Computer Science student in ITMO University 🎓
+I am passionate about Machine Learning and graduated ITMO University from program "Machine Learning and Programming". 💻

-I like to develop scripts and programs 💻
+Looking to change career and start working as ML Engineer.

 ### 📚 Skills

-Here is a list of my skills, habits and little descriptions so you can understand my level

-- Maths - I have participated and succeeded in some School competitions on regional level.
-Performing well in the University
+- Maths - I have records of achieving top places at competitions.
-- OOP - Have experience
-- Algorithms and data stuctures - have been doing competitive programming Therefore I can acquire new skills fast and do debugging without help
+- Algorithms and data stuctures - have been doing competitive programming
 - 🐍 Python programming in general:
-  - Generally aware of PEP conventions
-  - Have extensive experience using different modules to solve problems I have, which increases my productivity
-  - Use this language very often to solve my daily tasks and write projects
+  - Have most of my personal and academic projects done in Python.
+  - FastAPI, Flask
-- 🤖 Data Science - tensorflow, scikit learn, numpy, pandas -
+- 🤖 Data Science:
+  - tensorflow, scikit learn, numpy, pandas - Have extensively used for academic projects.
-I had some experience working with these modules.
-Preparing data for ANNs, doing a feature engineering.
-I know base principle of ANNs and some other machine learning algorithms.
-One of my biggest successes is CNN for eye tracking.
+  - Passionate about data parsing, regular expressions usage
 - 🌐 Web programming:
   - Know and have some experience with HTML, CSS, JavaScript
-  - React.js - have used in 2 projects
-  - FastAPI - often use for projects or simple tasks
+  - FastAPI - often utilize for projects or simple tasks
 - C++:
-  - have experience doing competitive programming
+  - Competitive programming
-  - Have interesting projects utilizing Windows API, OpenVR API, GPU computing (CUDA, OpenGL)
+  - Have projects utilizing Windows API, OpenVR API, GPU computing (CUDA, OpenGL)
-  - As a University task have written Linux core module, raw bmp file reader etc.
-- Java - have been learning in the University:
-  - Know syntax
-  - Collections
-  - Testing - JUnit tests
-  - Threads and Concurrency
+  - Have work experience of developing modular applications utilizing design patterns, CMake, writing unit tests.
-- 💾 Data bases
+- 💾 Data Bases
-  - have experience working with PostgreSQL in multiple projects + had multiple couses on it in University
+  - have experience working with PostgreSQL in multiple projects + had multiple courses in University
   - Aware of different types of DB
 - Linux bash - use linux commands on daily basis